BBC Radio Jersey Interviews Julie Tottman About Training Animals Seen in “Potter” Films

 Tottman: (laughs) All the actors were absolutely fantastic on this.
 We were very, very lucky.
 They seemed to cast it really, really well.
 Everyone was very tolerant, very patient, and we spent a lot of time with them before filming, so they knew the animals so well over the years.
 So, they were great.

-The idea of training animals for movies isn’t something that viewers often give much thought.
+The idea of training animals for movies isn’t something that viewers often give much thought to.
 It’s always nice to hear more about what goes on behind the scenes for the Potter films.
 What are some of your favorite animals from the films?
 Share in the comments!